acibojbp/Failed-RDP-World-Map/README.md

 - Regularly update the RDP Client to the latest version to benefit from security patches and improvements.
 - Disconnect from an RDP session when it is not being used and set timeouts for idle sessions.
 - Limit the number of simultaneous active sessions.

+## Deprovision Resource Groups

+To prevent unnecessary charges and optimize resources, it's essential to deprovision unused or redundant Resource Groups.
+This is especially important once you are done with the lab and no longer want to keep the machine, or if you have used up all your free credits.
+To deprovision Resource Groups, follow these steps:

+1. **Navigate to the Azure Portal**: Open your web browser and go to the [Azure Portal](https://portal.azure.com/).
+2. **Sign in to Your Account**: Enter your credentials to sign in to your Azure account.
+3. **Access Resource Groups**: In the Azure Portal, click on "Resource groups" in the left-hand menu to view a list of all your Resource Groups.
+4. **Select the Resource Group**: Click on the name of the Resource Group you want to deprovision.
+5. **Review Resources**: Inside the selected Resource Group, review the list of resources to ensure you are deprovisioning the correct group.
+6. **Deprovision Resources**: Click on "Delete resource group" at the top of the page.
+7. **Confirm Deletion**: Follow the on-screen instructions to confirm the deletion of the Resource Group.

+By following these steps, you can effectively deprovision unused Resource Groups, helping to avoid unnecessary charges and optimize your Azure resources.